 The South Oxford Canal is one of the prettiest in Britain for a narrowboat short break or holiday.
 Winding its way peacefully along the Cherwell Valley from Oxford to Banbury & Braunston, through classic canalside hamlets and villages such as Thrupp, Lower Heyford and Cropredy, it ascends to the beautifully remote summit level toward Warwick, Stratford and the Heart of England.
-There is plenty for everyone to do: sightseeing, walking the towpath, cycling the surrounding country lanes, sampling the many local pubs which serve excellent real ale and food.
+If you wish to keep as isolated as possible you don't even need to leave your boat, but for those that do there is plenty for everyone to do: sightseeing, walking the towpath, cycling the surrounding country lanes, sampling the many local pubs which serve excellent real ale and food.
 The South Oxford Canal has some unique diamond-shaped locks and rustic lift bridges (many left open nowadays), none of which are too close together to make you feel like you're working!

 Our Lower Heyford base is ideally placed for a full week's canal holiday or a short canal break to Oxford or Cropredy in a weekend or midweek canal break.
 Heyford Wharf also the home of both our 'Canal Cottage' B&B should you wish to stay a little longer before/ after your boat hire (see seprate page for details) and also the home of 'Kizzies' waterside bistro, for your pre-holiday lunch or post-cruise breakfast – (Fridays to Tuesdays) CLICK HERE for Kizzies’ Facebook page full of information…